Children on Property

 Property owners have a duty to protect children from artificial conditions on their premises that are likely to capture the interest of young people and could threaten their safety.
 This is called the attractive nuisance doctrine.
 Property owners who are in this position must take reasonable measures to either remove or warn of the hazard.
 These dangerous conditions include swimming pools, trampolines, and lawn equipment.

 Property owners must take particular steps to protect children from accidents in a pool.
 The state’s Residential Swimming Pool Safety Act requires them to equip these areas with at least one safety measure, such as a fence, in order to prevent injury to a young person.
 If your child has fallen victim to this type of accident, you can pursue compensation from a property owner who was at fault.
 You can potentially recover damages for current and future medical costs, rehabilitative care, pain and suffering, and other harm.
 You can file a wrongful death claim in the tragic event that your child was fatally injured on someone else’s property.
-There is a time window of four years to pursue a personal injury lawsuit, and two years to bring a lawsuit for wrongful death.Lawyers Fighting for the Rights of West Palm Beach Children
+There is a time window of two years to pursue a personal injury lawsuit, and two years to bring a lawsuit for wrongful death.Lawyers Fighting for the Rights of West Palm Beach Children

 Frankl Kominsky offers dedicated representation to children and their families in premises liability cases.
 Our injury attorneys are prepared to try and help you hold a negligent property owner accountable in West Palm Beach.
 We are committed to providing aggressive advocacy during settlement negotiations or at trial and will tenaciously fight for compensation.
 We serve accident victims in communities such as Delray Beach, Boca Raton, Palm Beach Gardens, and Lake Worth.
 Please call us at (561) 609-1948 or complete our online form to schedule a free and confidential consultation.
 We speak Spanish and Creole.